bootdotdev/blog/content/jobs/the-two-classes-of-software-engineer.md

 In other words, it's easier to learn the fundamentals and _then_ the high-level tools, rather than the high-level tools and _then_ the fundamentals.
 If you did it backwards don't sweat it!
 The important thing is simply to identify gaps in your knowledge and fill them as you have time.

-Over time, and often as soon as the first year of employment, "computer scientists" tend to move towards more fulfilling and well-compensated work, whether that’s well-funded open-source projects, technical leadership, or mission-critical commercial systems.
+Over time, and often as soon as the first year of employment, "computer scientists" tend to move towards more fulfilling and well-compensated work, whether that's well-funded open-source projects, technical leadership, or mission-critical commercial systems.
 "Developers" tend to continue doing what they've always done, learn a new framework, use an ORM to make simple database queries, or render information in a browser using a tool someone else made.

 {{< cta2 >}}